AI-Code-Geek/ai-code-geek.github.io/_posts/ollama_local_ai_model_platform.md

+---
+layout: single
-# Ollama: Local AI Model Platform
+title: "Ollama: Local AI Model Platform"
+author: nagul_meera
+author_profile: true
+---
 ## Overview

 Ollama is an application platform that allows you to run AI models locally on your machine.
 This provides a convenient way for AI developers and enthusiasts to start exploring and building LLM applications without relying on external services.